Exscientia/molflux/docs/source/pages/datasets/loading.md

 dataset = load_dataset("esol")
 ```

-Remember that you can have a look at the datasets available in the catalogue with {func}`molflux.datasets.list_datasets`
+Remember that you can have a look at the datasets available in the catalogue by doing
 ```{code-cell} ipython3
 from molflux.datasets import list_datasets